denovo/Antenna-faq/docs/components/mediaslider.md

 ### goMediaSlider

-Initialise the slider - called when the audio play event first fires This script is also called onthe
+Initialises the slider if not already started, and updates the position of the slider to match with the current audio or video time from ES.
+This script should be conditionally called on the timer expiry event from any views that have an audio or video player if v_playing is set to true.

 Actions: